ak-17/QRcodeGenerator/README.md

 Built with ❤︎ and :coffee:by  [Akshay](https://github.com/ak-17)

-This Chrome extension generates QR Code of the current URL in the browser to scan and continue browsing in other portable devices (mobile).
+This Chrome extension generates QR Code of the current URL in the browser to scan and continue browsing in other devices (mobile).

 ## How To Install ##
 - download the repository